 When and where are the next World Nomad Games?

 The sixth edition is expected in Kyrgyzstan in 2026, most likely in the Issyk-Kul region in early September, following Astana 2024.
-Hosts and dates are confirmed roughly a year out, so check the official World Nomad Games website before booking flights and Cholpon-Ata accommodation.
+Hosts and exact dates are confirmed roughly a year out, so check the official World Nomad Games website before booking flights or Cholpon-Ata accommodation.

 How much do World Nomad Games tickets cost?

 Cheap by international standards.
-At past Cholpon-Ata editions many events and the Kyrchyn ethno-village were free, while opening-ceremony and kok-boru final seats ran roughly 500–2,000 KGS ($6–23).
-Accommodation is the real cost — Issyk-Kul guesthouses can double or triple their prices during the Games.
+At past Cholpon-Ata editions many events and the Kyrchyn ethno-village were free, while premium seats for the opening ceremony and kok-boru final ran roughly 500–2,000 KGS ($6–23).
+Accommodation is the real cost — Issyk-Kul guesthouses can double or triple prices during the Games.

 Can I see kok-boru and eagle hunting outside the Games?